prebid/prebid.github.io/dev-docs/bidders/adview.md

 ### Note:

-Currently adapter doesn’t support multi impression, so only the first impression will be delivered.
+Currently adapter doesn’t support multi impression and can not perform impression splitting, so only the first impression will be delivered.

 The Example Bidding adapter requires setup before beginning.
 Please contact us at partner@adview.com